lucee/lucee-docs/docs/recipes/function-listeners.md

   ]
 }
 -->
-# Promises
+# Function Listeners

-Lucee 6.1 introduced a new feature called "Promises".
+Lucee 6.1 introduced a new feature called "Function Listeners".
 This allows you to execute a function (of any kind) in parallel, so you do not have to wait for the result of the execution, similar to using the `cfthread` tag.
-Promises provide an easy syntax to not only execute a function in parallel but also include support to handle the result by simply adding a listener after the function call.
+Function Listeners provide an easy syntax to not only execute a function in parallel but also include support to handle the result by simply adding a listener after the function call.
 This listener can handle the result or exception of a function.

 ## Simple Version

-This example demonstrates a simple Promise that executes `mySuccess` in parallel and sets a variable with the result.
+This example demonstrates a simple Function Listener that executes `mySuccess` in parallel and sets a variable with the result.

 ```run
 <cfscript>